Flag of Nottinghamshire: History

 The flag's central charge is of Robin Hood, a legendary figure of English folklore, who, according to tradition, had his lands seized by the Sheriff of Nottingham.
 He is thus seen as a heroic figure of the region.
-The stance he is in, ready to shoot his bow, is more specifically based on the statue by James Woodford, which is located near Nottingham Cathedral.
+The stance he is in, ready to shoot his bow, is more specifically based on the statue by James Woodford, which is located near Nottingham Castle.
 Several Nottinghamshire-based organisations had previously used a similar design on their emblems and logos, of Robin Hood's silhouette on a shield.

 2011 competition

-Nottinghamshire’s flag was registered on May 20th 2011, following its win in a design competition to choose county flag.
+Nottinghamshire's flag was registered on May 20th 2011, following its win in a design competition to choose county flag.
 The contest was organised by BBC Radio Nottingham presenter Andy Whittaker, who had overseen a similar competition to select the flag of Derbyshire.

 Local residents Jane Bealby and Mike Gaunt contacted Whittaker to suggest that Nottinghamshire have its own flag.
 The response to the suggestion was overwhelmingly positive and BBC Nottingham contacted the Flag Institute, the organisation that advices on British vexillogical matters.
-A panel of judges was formed, which included Alex Farquharson, the director of Nottingham Contemporary, the Flag Institute’s Michael Faul, card designer Rachel Church, local businessman Mich Stevenson, graphic designers Jason Holroyd and Simon Dun, and the two listeners whose contact prompted the competition, Jane Bealby and Mike Gaunt.
+A panel of judges was formed, which included Alex Farquharson, the director of Nottingham Contemporary, the Flag Institute's Michael Faul, card designer Rachel Church, local businessman Mich Stevenson, graphic designers Jason Holroyd and Simon Dun, and the two listeners whose contact prompted the competition, Jane Bealby and Mike Gaunt.

 The panel used the submissions including drawings and ideas, and used these to create the final designs.
 Most of the feedback received indicated that the flag should feature a prominent symbol of Nottinghamshire, such as Robin Hood or oak leaves, and crosses and arrows were common suggestions for layout.

 The following were the finalists in the judging process: